 March–August: International sand sculpture festival, Pera

 Festa das Cruzes, the Festival of the Crosses, is the largest annual event in Barcelos, Minho.
 The festival has its roots in the 16th century when a cobbler saw the shape of a cross appear on the ground, which was seen as a sign of God.
-Up until the 19th century the festival was purely religious, attracting pilgrims from all over Portugal but today it’s a more secular celebration with parades of locals in folk costume, circus performances, horse races and fireworks.
+Up until the 19th century the festival was purely religious, attracting pilgrims from all over Portugal.
+Today, it’s a more secular celebration with parades of locals in folk costume, circus performances, horse races and fireworks.
+The 2018 festival takes place 25 April to 6 May.

 13 May: Fátima

-Serralves em festa is 40 hours of non-stop contemporary art, music, theatre, contemporary dance, cinema, circus, architecture and ecology at Portugal’s largest contemporary arts festival – and it’s all free.
+Serralves em Festa is 40 hours of non-stop contemporary art, music, theatre, contemporary dance, cinema, circus, architecture and ecology at Portugal’s largest contemporary arts festival – and it’s all free.
 Hundreds of events are held as part of the Serralves em festa in and around the Serralves Museum and Park in the Baixa area of Porto.
 The programme starts early on a Saturday morning and runs non-stop until midnight on Sunday.
 You can go from watching dancers on the Serralves meadow at dawn to listening to a concert in the museum at midnight.
+The 2018 festival takes place from 2–4 June.

 June: Rock in Rio-Lisboa, Lisbon